FarihaArif/TuckShop/README.md

 # TuckShop
-An interface for cashier-billing that manages the order, saves them in a file and generates a bill receipt..
+An interface for cashier-billing that manages the order, saves them in a file and generates a bill receipt.

 ## Description
 Are you a food truck owner looking to streamline your operations and provide a seamless ordering experience for your customers?
 Look no further!
 Our "TuckShop: Cashier-Bill Management System" is here to revolutionize the way you manage orders and generate bills.